fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 * [The nuget package for FSharp.Core for F# 3.1 (4.3.1.0)](http://www.nuget.org/packages/FSharp.Core/3.1.2.1)

+Notes:

-NOTE: The nuget package includes all of the FSharp.Core redistributables from Visual F#.
+* The nuget package includes all of the FSharp.Core redistributables from Visual F#.
 In addition, they include assemblies for MonoAndroid and MonoTouch built from [The F# Open Edition Repository](http://github.com/fsharp/fsharp) and other  extra "builds" of FSharp.Core for Xamarin-related portable profiles.

-NOTE: If you make the FSharp.Core nuget package a dependency of your own nuget package, you will induce a transitive dependency that nuget package forany users of your package,.
+* If you make the FSharp.Core nuget package a dependency of your own nuget package, you will induce a transitive dependency that nuget package forany users of your package,.
 This forces them to manage their FSharp.Core dependency more manually via nuget commands rather than via Visual Studio or other IDE tooling.
 While useful in some situations, this should be done with caution.